Willoughby's Magic Hat: Synopsis

-The short features the character of a diminutive, weak man named Willoughby Wren, who finds he is granted super-strength by wearing a cap woven from the hair of Samson.
-He then uses his newfound powers to save a young woman from the clutches of an evil Frankenstein's monster-like robot, but finds that his powers vanish when the hat falls off or is removed from his head, which seems to happen often.
-At these times, the announcer would call to Willoughby, "Willoughby!
-Willoughby!
-The hat, Willoughby!
-The hat!"
+Soon, Willoughby uses newfound powers to save a young woman from the clutches of an evil Frankenstein's monster-like robot, but finds that his powers vanish when the hat falls off or is removed from his head, which seems to happen often.
+Willoughby would eventually save the woman after being tied onto a trestle bridge with two locomotives coming from both sides.